-The Doctoral Oral Exam Form 12 must be submitted to the Associate Dean for Graduate Affairs at least two weeks before the proposed date of the oral exam.
-The Dean will sign the form and send it to the Ph.D.
+The Qualifying Oral Exam Form14 must be submitted to the Associate Dean for Graduate Affairs at least two weeks before the proposed date of the oral exam.
+The Associate Dean will sign the form and send it to the Ph.D.
 Candidacy Advisor, who then prepares the Degree Audit form and Oral Exam Result form.
-The oral exam should not be conducted before these forms are received by the student and Ph.D. advisor.
-After the oral exam, if the committee's decision is Passing or Passing with Distinction, the student is notified of the results and is automatically advanced to doctoral candidate status.
+The oral exam should not be conducted before the student and Ph.D. advisor receive these forms.
+After the oral exam, if the committee's decision is Failing, Passing, or Passing with Distinction, the student is notified of the results and is automatically advanced to doctoral candidate status.